Skip to content

 Use types, schemas, tests, and API definitions as agent instructions instead of natural language descriptions.

-When a formal specification already exists, pointing the agent at it is more precise than writing a natural language description of the same thing.
-A TypeScript interface is unambiguous; an OpenAPI schema leaves no room for interpretation; a test file is a complete set of acceptance criteria.
-Re-describing in prose what already has a formal definition only adds noise and risks divergence between the description and the spec.
+When a formal specification already exists, point the agent at it.
+That is more precise than writing a natural language description of the same thing.
+A TypeScript interface is unambiguous.
+An OpenAPI schema leaves no room for interpretation.
+A test file is a complete set of acceptance criteria.
+Re-describing in prose what already has a formal definition only adds noise and risks the description drifting from the spec.

-Type definitions — "Implement a function matching this signature" gives the agent an exact contract: return type, parameter types, and nullability are already specified.
-Pairing the type with the expected behavior is the complete instruction.
+Type definitions — "implement a function matching this signature" gives the agent an exact contract.
+The return type, parameter types, and nullability are already specified.
+Pair the type with the expected behavior for the complete instruction.

-OpenAPI and GraphQL schemas — "Implement this endpoint matching the OpenAPI spec" specifies the request/response shape, status codes, and path parameters without prose.
+OpenAPI and GraphQL schemas — "implement this endpoint matching the OpenAPI spec" specifies the request and response shape, status codes, and path parameters without prose.
 The same spec can also generate agent tool definitions.

-Database schemas — Grounding queries or migrations in the actual schema prevents the agent from making up column names or table relationships that don't exist.
+Database schemas — grounding queries or migrations in the actual schema stops the agent from inventing column names or table relationships that do not exist.

-Existing code as template — "Follow the pattern in auth/middleware.ts" is more precise than a paragraph describing middleware conventions.
-The agent can read the existing file and match its structure, naming, and error handling.
+Existing code as template — "follow the pattern in auth/middleware.ts" is more precise than a paragraph describing middleware conventions.
+The agent reads the existing file and matches its structure, naming, and error handling.

 Natural language descriptions introduce several problems: